-It doesn’t matter how great your security system is if a burglar breaks it.
-Many times, burglars will smash systems’ panels, cutting off all communication between sensors, cameras, and base stations.
+It doesn’t matter how great your home security system is if a burglar breaks it.
+Burglars often smash systems’ panels, cutting off all communication between sensors, cameras, and base stations.
 With any Frontpoint plan, your professional monitoring team will be alerted the second a thief breaks your panel.
 That way, they can get you help, even if your physical system has been decimated.

 Maybe you have a child or an elderly family member who you’d like to track.
 If that’s the case, you might be interested in geo-location services, available with Frontpoint’s Interactive and Ultimate plans.
 Geo-location services hook up cell phones with the Frontpoint security system, so you’ll be able to track family members by location.
 Whether you’re in or out of your house, Frontpoint has got it covered.

 Your video camera keeps its history, so why shouldn’t your sensors?
 In the Frontpoint app, you’ll be able to see exactly what sensors have gone off and when.
 This could be especially useful if need evidence for a police report.
 Sensor History is available with Frontpoint’s Interactive and Ultimate plans.

 Unlike Frontpoint, Vivint makes professional monitoring optional.
 Remember that you already have to pay a monthly fee for Vivint, which depends on what equipment you get.

 Vivint Package Offerings